jorgelopez141/Markowitz-Optimization-of-the-DJI/README.md

 pip install -r requirements.txt
 ```

 And that's it!
-You should be able to run any python code.
+You should be able to run any python code found in this repository.

 ## Chapters 3, 4 and 5
 - The code for each chapters is found in their respective folders in files named CH**x**.ipynb, where **x** is the Chapter number.